Tuberous Breast Correction

 The reconstructive surgery will be performed on an outpatient basis and takes about 3 hours to complete.
-The procedure needs to be performed under general anaesthetic but patients are free to return home on the same day unless complications arise, which is unlikely.
+The procedure needs to be performed under anaesthetic but patients can return home on the same day unless complications arise, which is unlikely

 Recovery after Tubular Breast Reconstruction

-Patients can aim to return to work a week after their procedure but should still refrain from engaging in more strenuous activities for an additional week.
-A post-surgical bra will be required after your surgery and any drains that are placed will be removed about 4 days after your procedure.
+Patients can aim to return to work two weeks after their procedure but should still refrain from engaging in more strenuous activities for an additional week.
+A post-surgical bra will be required after your surgery and any drains that are placed will be removed about two to four days after your procedure.
 Your breasts will appear slightly larger after your surgery due to the swelling but this will gradually subside over the coming weeks.
 The final breast shape will be more apparent about 12 weeks after your procedure once the breasts have settled and the tissue has healed.

-In terms of exercise, light cardio activities can be resumed about a week after your surgery.
+In terms of exercise, light cardio activities can be resumed about two weeks after your surgery.
 Any exercises that involve your chest can only be resumed around 6 weeks after your procedure.
-Lower body strength training will also be possible after a week but patients should still not overdo it at this point.
+Lower body strength training will also be possible after two weeks but patients should still not overdo it at this point.
 After 12 weeks, patients are able to resume their normal exercise routines.
-However, it’s always best to clear this with Dr Cooter first – your recovery is a top priority.
+However, it’s always best to clear this with Dr Cooter first –your recovery is a top priority.

-You will have a team of medical professionals available to you following your tuberous breast revision procedure and a follow-up visit will need to be scheduled one and six weeks after your surgery.
+You will have a team of medical professionals available to you following your tuberous breast revision procedure and a follow-up visit will need to be scheduled at 10 days and six weeks after your surgery.
 Dr Cooter will also provide you with specific aftercare instructions that will aid in a smooth recovery.
 This will include instructions on sleeping, showering, wound care, exercise and self-breast examination.